This post may contain affiliate links.

 8. Herbivore Jasmine Green Tea Balancing Toner

 This toner is a wonderful choice for day-to-day skin tightening.
 It is made with some wonderful skin soothers like green tea extract and aloe vera.
 The pore-minimizing effects come from astringent ingredients like witch hazel and willow bark extract, which momentarily constrict the skin to make it look firmer and smoother.
 Use it before moisturizer to give your skin that firming lift.
-It is sold at Sephora.
+It is sold at Sephora and Amazon.

 9. NYX Professional Makeup Pore Filler

 A great pore minimizer primer doesn’t have to be expensive.
 This primer from NYX is simple and gentle, but super effective at totally hiding the look of large pores.
 It has a water-free formula that is on the thicker side, but it glides on the skin easily and fills in the pores.
 The cream itself is orange-colored, but the color totally fades once you apply it.
-Order it from Ulta!
+Order it from Ulta or Amazon!

 10. MAC Cosmetics Prep + Prime Skin Refined Zone Treatment